-Why you may not want to stay at Art of Animation
+Why you may not want to stay at Disney Art of Animation Resort

 Is Art of Animation Worth the Cost?

-So is it worth the extra cost?
-I would say that really depends on your family.
-If you want the convenience of a suite, want a fully immersive Disney themed vacation, or want a little less quieter atmosphere than the All-Star resorts can provide, then we vote yes.
+Is Disney Art of Animation worth the extra cost?
+We would say that really depends on your family on what they need.
+If you want the convenience of a suite, want a fully immersive Disney-themed vacation, or want a little less quiet atmosphere than the All-Star resorts can provide, then we vote Yes.

-If you’re on a tight budget though, and can’t justify the extra cost, we think Pop Century is also a great option.
-With access to the same walking trail, tranquil bay and a slightly more centralized layout that makes all buildings a little closer to the food court this may be a better choice.
-Read our Pop Century Resort Review to find out more.
+However, if you’re on a tight budget and can’t justify the extra cost, we think POP Century Resort is also a great option.
+With access to the same walking trail, tranquil bay, and a slightly more centralized layout that makes all buildings a little closer to the food court, this may be a better choice.
+Read our Disney POP Century Resort Review to find out more.

 The Disney Art of Animation Resort is a “Value Plus” Resort.
 Let us break it down for you.
 First of all, Disney’s Art of Animation is in fact in its own class.
 This is mostly due to the fact that almost all of the rooms available at Art of Animation are family suites.
 It’s what’s considered a “Value Plus” resort, which is a step up from a Value resort and a step down from a Moderate.
 Read about all the Disney Resort Tiers and pricing.